More Than Just Unlocking Doors

 Representation Agreements: Who’s Really Working for You?

 When you work with a REALTOR®, you’re not just hiring an individual; you’re hiring their entire brokerage.
-In Ontario, that relationship is formalized through a representation agreement.
+A representation agreement formalizes that relationship in Ontario.

 If you’re selling, you’ll sign an Ontario Real Estate Association Form 200: Listing Agreement.

-These documents can look intimidating, but they’re really just a written promise , a shield of protection.
-Your brokerage owes you loyalty, full disclosure, confidentiality, and its best efforts at all times.
-With a representation agreement, your personal information is protected, and you gain a trusted advocate to guide you through every step.
+These documents can look intimidating, but they’re really just a written promise, a shield of protection.
+Your brokerage owes you loyalty, full disclosure, confidentiality, and its best efforts.
+A representation agreement safeguards your personal information, and you get a reliable advocate to assist you throughout the process.

-📝 For example, imagine you’re buying a home and you tell your REALTOR® you could stretch your budget by $15,000 if the perfect property came along.
+📝 For example, imagine you’re buying a home, and you tell your REALTOR® you could stretch your budget by $15,000 if the perfect property came along.
 Because you’ve signed a representation agreement, that information must remain confidential.
-It can’t be shared with the seller or used against you in negotiations.
+You cannot reveal this to the seller, nor can you use it to your disadvantage in negotiations.

 Without a representation agreement, you don’t have anyone advocating for you, and the agent you’re speaking to is legally required to protect their actual client’s interests, not yours.
-It’s an easy misunderstanding, and one that can end up costing you.
+It’s an easy misunderstanding that can end up costing you.

-One of the most misunderstood aspects of real estate is what happens when the same brokerage is involved on both sides of a deal.
-Traditionally, this is referred to as multiple representation.
+One of the most misunderstood aspects of real estate happens when the same brokerage is involved on both sides of a deal.
+The industry traditionally knows this practice as multiple representation.
 It occurs when one brokerage represents both the buyer and the seller in the same transaction.
 While it is legal in Ontario, it comes with strict rules set by the Real Estate Council of Ontario (RECO).

-Both the buyer and the seller must be informed in writing about the situation, and both must provide their signed consent before any offer can proceed.
-If even one party says no, the brokerage can’t represent both sides, and one of the clients must be referred to a different brokerage.
+The brokerage has to inform the buyer and the seller in writing about the situation, and they both must give their signed consent before any offer can proceed.
+The brokerage can’t represent both sides if even one party says no, and it must refer one client to a different brokerage.

 Even when everyone agrees, multiple representation changes how your REALTOR® can work for you.
 They must remain completely impartial; they can share facts, such as recent sale prices, but they cannot reveal either side’s personal motivations or financial limits.
 And while they must treat both sides fairly, this also means they can’t advocate as strongly for either client as they usually would.
 Their advice must remain neutral, as they are responsible to two people with opposing goals.